BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 };
 ```

-Instead of going though the `createStore` function line by line (use ChatGPT for that), I will zoom in on the most important parts; subscribe and dispatch.
+Instead of going through the `createStore` function line by line (use ChatGPT for that), I will zoom in on the most important parts; subscribe and dispatch.

 #### Subscribe
-The `subscribe` method allows other XXX to "listen" to changes in the store's state.
+The `subscribe` method allows us to "listen" to changes in the store's state.
 When the store's state updates, all subscribed listeners are notified.
-In our case it will be React Components that subscribe to the store.
+In our case, it will be React Components that subscribe to the store.

 #### Dispatch
  The `dispatch` method is used to send, or "dispatch", actions to the store.
 When an action is dispatched, the store uses the reducer to determine how the state should change in response to that action.
 After the state is updated, all subscribed listeners are called, notifying them of the change.

  The `createStore` function is the core of our Redux Clone.
 We can use it in different applications without changing it.
-What will change from application to application is the two parameters in takes: Initial State (to initialize our store's state) and Reducers.
+What will change from application to application is the two parameters: Initial State (to initialize our store's state) and Reducers.

 ## Reducer
 The store in our Redux Clone expects a single reducer (in the real Redux a store can have multiple reducers).
 The reducer is passed into the store as an argument to `createStore`.